danielsaidi/OnboardingKit/Readmes/Onboarding.md

 # Onboarding

-In Tutti, the `Onboarding` class is at the core of the onboarding experience.
+In Tutti, an `Onboarding` is at the core of the onboarding experience.

-The onboarding behavior is what determines whether or not a hint or tutorial should be presented.
+The onboarding is what determines whether or not a hint or tutorial should be presented.

 Tutti comes with a set of built-in onboarding types that can be used for different purposes.